 Termination of Endowed Professorship

-The University reserves the right to terminate the award if 1) the recipient's actions are not appropriate as a representative of the University; or 2) the recipient fails to fulfill the obligations of the professorship; or 3) the recipient suffers an incapacitating illness extending beyond one year; or 4) the recipient does not continue as a full-time faculty member at McNeese.
-The dean of the appropriate college will report cases involving possible termination to the Vice President of Academic and Student Affairs and a recommendation will be made to the President for final action.
-Any vacancy created by a termination will remain until the following year and any unused money will remain in escrow or provided to the appropriate college or office.
+The University reserves the right to terminate the award if 1) the recipient's actions are not appropriate as a representative of the University; or 2) the recipient fails to fulfill the obligations of the professorship or fails to fulfill obligations in a timely manner; or 3) the recipient suffers an incapacitating illness extending beyond one year; or 4) the recipient does not continue as a full-time faculty member at McNeese.
+The dean of the appropriate college will report cases involving possible termination to the vice president for academic affairs and enrollment management and a recommendation will be made to the President for final action.
+Any vacancy created by a termination will remain until the following year and any unused money will be allocated for faculty development supporting the objectives of the endowment.

 Review of Endowed Professorship Procedures

-These guidelines will be reviewed annually for the purpose of making appropriate revisions.
+These guidelines will be reviewed annually to ensure compliance with Board of Regents guidelines.